Natti94/Quiz/README.md

   - Check console for rate limit errors (30 req/min per IP)
   - AI mode evaluates VG-level questions only; G questions use standard multiple choice
   - In AI mode, only questions marked "(AI-bedömd)" use AI evaluation
+- NPM lock errors (ECOMPROMISED):
+  - If you encounter `npm ERR! code ECOMPROMISED` or a "Lock compromised" error, see `HELP/NPM-LOCK-FIX.md` for a step-by-step fix and recommended script (`scripts/dev/fix-npm-lock.ps1`).
   - If no AI provider is configured, AI mode will be automatically disabled with a warning message
 - Discord bot issues:
   - Common issues: signature verification failures, channel restrictions, expired tokens